MusicalNinjaDad/FizzBuzz/docs/packaging.md

     - [Source distributions](https://packaging.python.org/en/latest/specifications/source-distribution-format/) which require the user to have a rust toolchain in place and to compile your code themselves when they install it.
     - [Binary distributions](https://packaging.python.org/en/latest/specifications/binary-distribution-format/) which require you to compile your code for a specific combination of operating system, architecture and python version.

-Here's how to successfully provide both and support the widest range of users possible.
+Here's how to successfully provide both and support the widest range of users possible:

 !!! warning "Supporting many linux distros"
     Each version of each linux distro has different standard libraries available.
-To ensure compatibility with as many as possible PyPa defined [`manylinux`](https://github.com/pypa/manylinux) with clear restrictions on build environments. `Cibuildhweel`, detailled below, makes it easy to meet these requirements.
+To ensure compatibility with as many as possible PyPa defined [`manylinux`](https://github.com/pypa/manylinux) with clear restrictions on build environments. `cibuildhweel` (see below)makes it easy to meet these requirements.

 !!! python "Use `cibuildwheel` from PyPa"
     PyPA provide [`cibuildwheel`](https://github.com/pypa/cibuildwheel) to make the process of building wheels for different versions of python and different OS & architectures reasonably simple.